Band on the Run: Commercial performance

 "Jet" was issued as a single in America on 28 January with "Mamunia" as the B-side, although "Let Me Roll It", which was the B-side of the UK release, replaced "Mamunia" on 15 February.
 The single's success provided new impetus for the album, which hit number 2 in the UK at the end of March and topped Billboards listings on 13 April.
 Apple issued "Band on the Run" as a single in America on 8 April, backed by "Nineteen Hundred and Eighty-Five"; the UK release followed on 28 June, with the non-album instrumental "Zoo Gang" as the B-side.
 Due to the popularity of "Band on the Run", the album returned to number 1 on the Billboard chart on 8 June, when the single simultaneously topped the Hot 100.
 In Britain, the album finally hit number 1 on 27 July, and it stayed there for seven consecutive weeks.
 On the alternative UK listings compiled by Melody Maker, Band on the Run remained in the top ten from 26 January through 23 November 1974.
 During that time, its chart performance similarly reflected the popularity of the two singles, with the album spending three weeks at number 2 in April, and six weeks at number 1 throughout August and the first week of September.

-The album topped the Billboard chart on three separate occasions during 1974, and was the top selling album of that year in Australia and Canada.
+The album topped the Billboard chart on three separate occasions during 1974, and was the top-selling album of that year in Australia and Canada.
 In Britain, it came second in the year-end standings, behind the compilation The Singles: 1969–1973 by the Carpenters.
 Through this success with Wings, McCartney established himself as the most commercially successful of the four former Beatles.
 Author Robert Rodriguez views the album's arrival at number 1 in America in April 1974 as the moment when McCartney usurped George Harrison as the "ex-Beatle Most Likely to Succeed", and the beginning of a period of public acclaim that reached its zenith with the Wings Over America Tour in 1976.

-Band on the Run was eventually certified triple platinum by the Recording Industry Association of America (RIAA) and would go on to sell 9 million copies worldwide, becoming EMI's top selling album of the 1970s in the UK.
+Band on the Run was eventually certified triple platinum by the Recording Industry Association of America (RIAA) and would go on to sell 9 million copies worldwide, becoming EMI's top-selling album of the 1970s in the UK.
 Its continued success through 1974 was also beneficial in allowing Wings to recruit a new guitarist and drummer, and to integrate them into the band before beginning new recordings.
-By 1984, it had sold 6 million copies, the highest amount for any ex-Beatle's work, at the time an equal to the Beatle's biggest success, Let it Be.
+By 1984, it had sold 6 million copies, the highest amount for any ex-Beatle's work, at the time an equal to the Beatles' biggest success, Let it Be.